RaghavK24/VirtuoGAN/README.md

 ## Interpreting GANs

 Generative Adversarial Networks, or GANs, are a subset of deep learning models that combine a discriminator with a generator network.
-The discriminator network learns to separate the fake data from the genuine data while the generator network learns to produce realistic-looking fake data (e.g., pictures, audio, and text) from random noise.
+The discriminator network learns to separate the fake data from the genuine data, while the generator network learns to produce realistic-looking fake data (e.g., pictures, audio, and text) from random noise.
 The generator tries to trick the discriminator by producing increasingly convincing false data, while the discriminator strives to accurately distinguish between the actual and fake data.
 The two networks are trained concurrently in an adversarial fashion.

 The original paper introducing GANs is titled [Generative Adversarial Networks](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf) and was authored by Ian Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, and Yoshua Bengio.
 It was published in 2014 at the Conference on Neural Information Processing Systems (NIPS).